ibm-cloud-docs/dns/disable-recursion-dns.md

 ## Disable recursion in Linux
 {: #disable-recursion-in-linux}

 1. Locate the BIND configuration file within the operating system.
-The BIND configuration file is usually located in one of the following paths:
+The BIND configuration file is located in one of the following paths:
    * `/etc/bind/named.conf`
    * `/etc/named.conf`